-This full-text Veterinary Medicine ebook collection, part of CRCnetBASE, includes under 100 publications on veterinary topics: anatomy, ophthalmology, radiology, self-assessment reviews and more.
+This full-text Veterinary Medicine ebook collection, part of CRCnetBASE, includes something over 100 publications on veterinary topics: anatomy, ophthalmology, radiology, self-assessment reviews and more.
 It is full text searchable in addition to author and/or title searchable down to the chapter level.

 The ideal support for continuing educationWith access to over 1 million research records, more than 25,500 full text documents, and 842 datasheets covering diseases and pathogens of animals, VetMed Resource is the most comprehensive source of information on all aspects of veterinary medicine.